PSLmodels/taxdata/cps_data/cps_file_doc.md

-Our second uses the Open Source CPS Transfer Augmentation Model (C-TAM) to add imputed benefit participation and amounts for Supplemental Security Income (SSI), Supplemental Nutrition Assistance Program (SNAP), Medicare, Medicaid, Social Security, and Veterans' Benefits.
+Our second uses the Open Source CPS Transfer Augmentation Model (C-TAM) to add imputed benefit participation and amounts for Supplemental Security Income (SSI), Supplemental Nutrition Assistance Program (SNAP), Medicare, Medicaid, Social Security, and Veterans' Benefits and the total of several other benefits.
 C-TAM imputes these benefits on an individual level using the CPS files before they are converted into tax units.
 During the creation process, we modified the code to add up these benefits so that we have a total benefits received by the entire unit.

 ## Top-Coding and Imputation